 One of the things I remember most about my trip to Paris was the incredible views.
 The city has so many world famous landmarks, but it wasn’t enough to just stand at the base, I had to climb on top of them.
 I remember so many exhausting climbs, but every time I arrived breathless at the top of a building, I was met with an even more breathtaking view.

 If you have the energy, I’d highly recommend visiting the summit of these 5 iconic landmarks for the best views in Paris.
-And if you’re looking for a room with a view during your visit, why not check out these apartments in Paris to rent!

 View from the Eiffel Tower

 The Eiffel Tower is one of the most famous and romantic landmarks in the world, offering spectacular views of Paris both day and night.
 At 324 metre-tall, the Eiffel Tower held the title of tallest man-made structure in the world for 41 years before the Chrysler Building was constructed in New York in 1930.
 After you’ve had your photo taken in front of it, make sure you purchase a ticket to go up in the elevator to one of the Tower’s three levels.
 The first and second levels have restaurants and souvenir shops, but the best view is from the third level right at the top.
 A ticket to the summit of the Eiffel tower costs €13.40 per adult and entrance times are allocated in 30 minute increments.
 The Eiffel Tower is open every day of the year, usually between 09:30am and 11pm, although it has extended opening hours from mid-June to late August.